jellyfin/jellyfin-mpv-shim/README.md

 anything from Jellyfin and it will Direct Play.
 Subtitles are fully supported, and there are tools to manage them like no other Jellyfin client.

-**Note: Jellyfin MPV Shim has no navigation UI.
-You must cast your media from another application such as the web or mobile application.**

 ## Getting Started

 If you are on Windows, simply [download the binary](https://github.com/iwalton3/jellyfin-mpv-shim/releases).